iOS Session Replay¶

 Hidden Element Override¶

-When an element is set to hidden, it will be replaced with a "Hidden" placeholder in the replay, and its subviews will not be recorded.
+When an element is marked as hidden, it will be replaced with a "Hidden" placeholder in the replay, and its subviews will not be recorded.

 Note: Marking a view as hidden does not prevent touch interactions from being recorded on that element.
 To hide touch interactions, in addition to marking the element as hidden, use Touch Override.